-The system is designed so that the settings of the EL-1 (sender unit) are automatically applied to the wirelessly controlled Speedlite (receiver unit).
-Therefore, you do not need to operate the receiver unit during shooting.
+The system is designed so that the settings of the EL-5 (sender) are automatically applied to wirelessly controlled Speedlites (receivers).
+This eliminates the need to operate receivers during shooting.

 (1) E-TTL II

 (5) Manual flash

 You can add receivers when more light or sophisticated lighting is needed.
 For added receivers, simply specify the firing group (A, B, or C) that you want to be brighter.